Every-Flavor-Robotics/motorgo-python/README.md

-# pyplink
+# MotorGo Python

-A Python package for motor control using SPI communication.
-This package is designed to work with the MotorGo Plink connected to a Raspberry Pi and flashed with the MotorGo firmware.
+The official Python API for controlling PiHat-compatible MotorGo boards from the Raspberry Pi.

 ## Installation